 Updates related to COVID-19

-In light of the rapidly evolving COVID-19 pandemic, the Richmond SPCA is making additional operational changes in accordance with recommendations from the Virginia Department of Health and the Centers for Disease Control to minimize risk.
-Our objectives are
+In mid-March—in response to the COVID-19 pandemic—the Richmond SPCA began making operational changes in accordance with recommendations from the Virginia Department of Health and the Centers for Disease Control to minimize risk.
+Our objectives:

 - To protect the health and well being of our staff, volunteers and the public